ggxchain/ggxnode/docs/tokenomics.md

 ### Current state

-* APY can be managed by OpenGov
+* APY, APY Decay, Treasury comission from validators can be managed by OpenGov
 * Everything else is not yet configurable.